gvwilson/thirdbit/src/fiction/santas/index.md

 [^teapot-bullets]: Or possibly from her teapot.
 Finner wondered about that later.

-Suddenly Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those puzzle pictures that looks like two different things at once.
+Without warning Gran-Granna's fireplace was gone, or rather it was still there but it was also a doorway, like one of those puzzle pictures that looks like two different things at once.
 The big santa picked Finner up like a sack of laundry and crossed the room with two enormous strides.
-Something twisted and everything stretched around them or possibly they did the stretching and just like that they were somewhere else.
+The universe twisted inside out and everything stretched around them or possibly they did the stretching and just like that they were somewhere else.